top of page

 Valeria Ramos Prado

-Valeria is a second year undergraduate student at Fordham University Lincoln Center from San Antonio, Texas.
-She is an intended integrative neuroscience major on the pre-med track.
-She joined the Memory and Aging lab in Spring 2023 and is interested in cognition.
-Valeria also works at the Center for Community Engaged Learning and is part of the Stem ASPIRES program led by Dr. Beer.
+Valeria is a third-year Fordham University Lincoln Center undergraduate student from San Antonio, Texas.
+She is an integrative neuroscience major with a cell and molecular focus on the pre-med track.
+She joined the Memory and Aging lab in Spring 2023.
+Valeria also works at the Center for Community Engaged Learning at Fordham and is a research assistant for the Pain Reduction using NEurostimulation or PRUNE study at Weill Cornell Medicine.

 Arika Ahamed